Tejas-pr/chatapp/README.md

 Added createdAt timestamps for tracking messages

-### 🚀 Redis Setup
+# 🚀 Migration Updates

+## 🔧 Infrastructure

-I'm using **Redis** together with **BullMQ** to implement a job queue for the WebSocket chat application.
+- Integrated **Redis** with **BullMQ** to power the job queue for the WebSocket chat application.
+- This setup allows the WebSocket server to push messages into Redis, while a dedicated worker service consumes them asynchronously to store in the database.
+- ✅ Result: More **scalable** and **reliable** chat system.

 ![Redis running in Docker](redis-ref/image.png)

-This setup lets the WebSocket server push messages into Redis, and a worker service consumes them asynchronously to store in the database --- making the chat system more scalable and reliable.
+---

+## 🔐 Authentication

+- Migrated from **basic auth** to modern authentication providers.
+- Added **Google** and **GitHub** login for a smoother and more secure user experience.

+---

+## 🌐 Backend Architecture

+- Transitioned from a traditional **HTTP backend** to **Next.js Server Actions**.
+- This simplifies data fetching, reduces API overhead, and improves developer experience.

+---

 ### 📝 License